Eight Mile Plains, Queensland: Education

-Eight Mile Plains State School is a government primary (Prep-6) school for boys and girls at 480 Underwood Road (27.5935°S 153.1090°E).
+Eight Mile Plains State School is a government primary (Prep–6) school for boys and girls at 480 Underwood Road (27.5935°S 153.1090°E).
 In 2017, the school had an enrolment of 271 students with 30 teachers (25 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

-Warrigal Road State School is a government primary (Prep-6) school for boys and girls at 314 Warrigal Road (27.5870°S 153.0853°E).
+Warrigal Road State School is a government primary (Prep–6) school for boys and girls at 314 Warrigal Road (27.5870°S 153.0853°E).
 In 2017, the school had an enrolment of 1283 students with 91 teachers (80 full-time equivalent) and 55 non-teaching staff (34 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Eight Mile Plains.
-The nearest secondary schools are in the neighbouring suburbs of Runcorn, Sunnybank and MacGregor.
+The nearest government secondary schools are in the neighbouring suburbs of Runcorn, Sunnybank and MacGregor.

 Transport

 Eight Mile Plains is connected to Brisbane CBD and Gold Coast and by the Pacific Motorway and to the Sunshine Coast via the Gateway Motorway.
-It is connected to the TransLink public transport network via Eight Mile Plains busway station on the South-East Busway.
+It is connected to the Translink public transport network via Eight Mile Plains busway station on the South-East Busway.